LaunchMenu/LaunchMenu/docs/Planning.md

 # How to shelf applications with their state to later return to

-- Create new instance using the normal win+space shortcut.
+- Create new sessions using the normal win+space shortcut.
 - Opens ontop of the current stack.
-- Shift+tab to switch between instances.
+- Shift+tab to switch between sessions.
 - Implementation wise:
-    - Push new substack when opening instance.
+    - Push new substack when opening sessions.
-    - Remove substack and add again when switching to instance.
+    - Remove substack and add again when switching to session.
-    - These instances need to be tracked by something.
+    - These sessions need to be tracked by something.

 ## Context menus
 ### Applet Context Menu